Gwydion-Smit/study-focus/README.md

 # Known issues
 1. If your camera hangs between instances of running study-focus this will cause cv2 to error.
 Make sure your camera is detached from the previous study-focus instance
 2. Don't click Enter too many times or too quickly

+Created for Manchester GreatUniHack with faridz and zoya